Canadian National Railway Company (CNR) Q4 2024 earnings summary

 Q4 2024 earnings summary

-2024 was marked by significant external disruptions, including labor disputes, port strikes, and severe winter weather, leading to lower-than-expected volumes and financial results, but operational resilience enabled rapid recovery and improved service metrics.
+2024 was marked by significant external disruptions, including labor disputes, port strikes, and severe winter weather, leading to lower-than-expected volumes and earnings, but operational resilience and rapid recovery were demonstrated.

-Volume growth was achieved despite a weak macro environment, supported by company-specific initiatives and resource alignment for low-cost growth in 2025.
+Volume growth was achieved despite a weaker macro environment, supported by CN-specific initiatives and record Canadian grain shipments.

 Financial highlights